Opteo/google-ads-api/README.md

 ### Mutations

-Most entities in the Google Ads API can have mutate methods for creating, updating, and deleting.
+Most entities in the Google Ads API will have mutation methods for creating, updating, and deleting.

 #### Create

-The `create` method can take a single entity or array of entities, of the specified type e.g. Campaign.
-You can use the Typescript definitions to see at compile time what properties are available when creating new entities.
+The `create` method can take a single entity or array of entities.
 Optionally, you can supply a second argument with the following options: `validate_only` and `partial_failure`.
 For more details on these, refer to the [Google Ads API documentation](https://developers.google.com/google-ads/api/reference/rpc/google.ads.googleads.v1.services#google.ads.googleads.v1.services.MutateCampaignsRequest).

 The `results` property of the response object will contain the newly created entity resource names.